JuliaCMS/JuliaCMS/README.md

-<h1 align="center">Hello, World! <br> I'm Julia Mourão</h1>
+<h1 align="center">HELLO FRIEND <br> I'm Julia</h1>

-- 🌱 I'm a Software Development student, focusing on Back-End using .NET ecosystem and SQL database, but I also enjoy learning about front-end development.
+🌱 I'm a Software Development student, focusing on Back-End using .NET ecosystem and SQL database, but I also enjoy learning about front-end development.
 I'm passionate about the possibilities that technology brings, I'm a eternal apprentice and I'm always ready for new challenges.

 ##